ncbi/ribovore/documentation/riboaligner.md

 [ok]
 ```

-riboaligner outputs information on each step and how long it takes,
+`riboaligner` outputs information on each step and how long it takes,
 followed by a list of output files.

-As mentioned above, riboaligner runs ribotyper.
-The following two lines of the riboaligner output
+As mentioned above, `riboaligner` runs `ribotyper`.
+The following two lines of the `riboaligner` output
-indicate the output file and output directory of that ribotyper run:
+indicate the output file and output directory of that `ribotyper` run:
 ```
 # ribotyper output saved as test-ra/test-ra.riboaligner.ribotyper.out
 # ribotyper output directory saved as test-ra/test-ra.riboaligner-rt
 ```

 For each family/domain pair (e.g. SSU.Bacteria) all sequences that
-were classified to that family/domain by ribotyper are further classified into different length classes by ribotyper.
+were classified to that family/domain by `ribotyper` are further classified into different length classes by `ribotyper`.
 For each length class, five files are created.
 These are listed in the output, for example:
 ```
 # List file          for      1 SSU.Bacteria full-ambig-more sequences saved in:   test-ra.riboaligner.SSU.Bacteria.full-ambig-more.list